-More generally, the nature of a holder's interest in the real property may influence whether its rights and duties with respect to the real property are likely to lead to potential liability for future environmental remediation, should such remediation become necessary.
+future environmental remediation, should such remediation become necessary.
 Under CERCLA an "owner" is liable for remediation costs, 42 U.S.C.A.
 9607(a)(1).
-Unfortunately, the definition of "owner" in the statute is circular and unhelpful in evaluating whether a holder is potentially liable under it.
-42 U.S.C.A.
-9601(20).
+Unfortunately, the definition of "owner" in the statute is circular and unhelpful in evaluating whether a holder is potentially In general, a holder's right to enforce the covenant under Section 11 should be considered its rights and duties with respect to the real property are likely to lead to potential liability for